microsoft/industry/healthcare/solutions/healthcareApis/readme.md

 ### Search the patients

-Exsample of a search that returns all non-femail patients:
+Example of a search that returns all non-female patients:

 ```powershell
 $FhirGetMalePatients = Invoke-RestMethod "$fhirservice/Patient?gender:not=female" `